oxylabs/amazon-scraper/README.md

 # Amazon Scraper

+Oxylabs’ Amazon Scraper API is an advanced scraping solution designed to collect real-time localized data and search information from Amazon hassle-free.
+Check out this quick overview of all the available data source values we support with Amazon.

 ### Overview

 Below is a quick overview of all the available data `source` values we support with Amazon.